AriFordsham/GHCWiki/building/architecture/idiom/phase-ordering.md

 Note that the `inc1.mk` rule is *only* enabled in phase 0, so that if we accidentally call `inc.mk` without first performing phase 0, we will either get a failure (if `inc1.mk` doesn't exist), or otherwise **make** will not update `inc1.mk` if it is out-of-date.

-In the case of the GHC build system we need 4 such phases, see the comments in the [top-level ghc.mk](/trac/ghc/browser/ghc.mk)[](/trac/ghc/export/HEAD/ghc/ghc.mk) for details (search for 'Approximate build order' and 'Numbered phase targets').
+In the case of the GHC build system, the two Makefiles are called `Makefile` (the wrapper) and `ghc.mk`.

 This approach is not at all pretty, and